JDMullally/FishGame/Fish/README.md

 Fish is a board game for two to four players.

+###File Structure
+`/Admin` : Contains references to the interface for the tournament manager, and implementation of the Referee.

+`/Planning` : Contains all self evaluations along with all memos to Dot Game CEOs for our design plans regarding the interface and protocol of the game, referee, players, tournament manager, project milestones and system requirements.

+`/Player` : Contains references to the implementation of our strategy and In-house player AI.

+`/Common` : Contains the implementations of our milestones.
+All references in other files point to files in `/src` within this folder.
+This folder also contains all JUnit tests used by our xtest script within `/test` and our Makefile for building our project.
+Here you can also find references to our implementation of a game-tree, player-interface, and state.

 ### Example
 Go to the `Fish` directory and run the following command for information on how to properly run the
 executable: